himbriminn/cmbeam/content/authors/admin/_index.md

     url: 'https://www.su.se/english/profiles/jgudm-1.253495'

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant professor at the University of Iceland and senior research scientist at Stockholm University.
+bio: Professor of astrophysics at the University of Iceland and senior research scientist at Stockholm University.

 interests:
   - The cosmic microwave background